tpetricek/critical-software-theory/notes.md

 Role of asserts in code? additional support structures? (like extra beams...) but they also suggest something double coding? they hint at extra stability of code...

+## Later random notes

+complexity and contradiction in C/C++ - how does the specification deal with undefined behaviour?
+(C compiler can assume it never happens - valid C programs do not have undefined behaviour - but there is no way to compile only valid C programs, because encountering undefined behaviour depends on runtime?)